From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Introduction

-In parallel, instruments the size of IceCube are under construction in Lake Baikal~\cite{Shoibonov:2019gfj}, the Mediterranean sea~\cite{Sanguineti:2023qfa}, and the Pacific Ocean~\cite{Bailly:2021dxn} off the coast of Canada.
-Pioneered by the DUMAND~\cite{Roberts:1992re} and ANTARES~\cite{ANTARES:2011hfw} projects, these new initiatives introduce multiple advantages: as complementary instruments using deep ocean water as the Cherenkov medium, by collectively adding to the growth of statistics of IceCube, and by improving our global field of view of the neutrino sky because of their different geographic locations.
-Projects in China aim for larger detectors, one matching the next-generation IceCube detector~\cite{Ye:2022vbk} and one envisioning a volume of $\SI{30}\km^3$~\cite{Huang:2023mzt}.
-Additionally, specialized detectors aim to find astrophysical tau neutrinos with high purity in the energy range of IceCube observations are also currently being developed; notably, TRINITY~\cite{Otte:2023osf} using Cherenkov telescopes and TAMBO~\cite{TAMBO:2023plw} using particle detectors.
+In parallel, instruments the size of IceCube are under construction in Lake Baikal~\cite{Shoibonov:2019gfj}, the Mediterranean Sea~\cite{Sanguineti:2023qfa}, and the Pacific Ocean~\cite{Bailly:2021dxn} off the coast of Canada.
+Pioneered by the DUMAND~\cite{Roberts:1992re} and ANTARES~\cite{ANTARES:2011hfw} projects, these new initiatives introduce multiple advantages: as complementary instruments using deep water as the Cherenkov medium, by collectively adding to the growth of statistics of IceCube, and by improving our global field of view of the neutrino sky because of their different geographic locations; examples of such analyses can be found in Refs.~\cite{ANTARES:2020srt,ANTARES:2018nyb}.
+Projects in China aim for larger detectors: TRIDENT matches the next-generation IceCube detector~\cite{Ye:2023dch} and HUNT envisions a volume of $\SI{30}\km^3$~\cite{Huang:2023mzt}.
+Additionally, specialized detectors that aim to find astrophysical tau neutrinos with high purity in the energy range of IceCube observations are also currently being developed~\cite{ACKERMANN202255}---notably, TRINITY~\cite{Otte:2023osf} using Cherenkov telescopes and TAMBO~\cite{TAMBO:2023plw} using particle detectors at the end-point of current astrophysical neutrino observations.
 As we will discuss in this \textit{Perspective}, these small, relatively low-cost experiments will serve as an essential complement to the larger optical neutrino telescopes.

 In the future, we anticipate rapid progress with the collection of larger statistical samples of neutrinos with superior directional pointing covering a larger energy range.
-Further progress will be made possible by multiple instruments able to cross-check individual results, an advantage that has been demonstrated over time by the deployment of several complementary detectors at a single accelerator.
-Eventually, we anticipate that data from the multiple instruments will be combined in real-time, as is already routinely done for the observed strains of the gravitational wave detectors LIGO, Virgo, and KAGRA.
+Further progress will be made possible by multiple instruments able to cross-check individual results, an advantage that has been demonstrated over time in high-energy physics laboratories by the deployment of several complementary detectors at a single accelerator.
+Eventually, we anticipate that data from these multiple instruments will be combined in real time, as is already routinely done for the observed strains of the gravitational wave detectors---LIGO~\cite{LIGOScientific:2014pky}, Virgo~\cite{VIRGO:2014yos}, and KAGRA~\cite{KAGRA:2020tym}---yielding improved sensitivity~\cite{KAGRA:2013rdx,IceCube:2022mma}.